Botany, New South Wales: Sir Joseph Banks Park

 Sir Joseph Banks Park comprises Foreshore Reserve and the Sir Joseph Banks Pleasure Gardens.
 Foreshore Reserve is 28 hectares of bushland on land reclaimed from Botany Bay.
 The Reserve features walking tracks through sand dunes to protected wetlands, formed around a network of ponds.
 The Pleasure Gardens reflect the history of the area with a zoo playground featuring life size animal statues, a mosaic depicting Banks's journey, decorative flag terrace, Banksia garden and the central oval running track.
 A statue of Sir Joseph Banks examining botanical specimens is located in the pleasure gardens.

 Sport and recreation

 A number of well-known sporting teams represent the local area.
 One of them is the well known NRL club named the South Sydney Rabbitohs and Botany Rams some other teams are Pagewood Botany Soccer Club, Botany Golf Club, Bonnie Doon Golf Club, Eastlake Golf Club and The Lakes Golf Club.
 Lady Robinsons Beach is a prominent beach in the area.

-Housing

-Botany features low density housing and increasingly medium density developments, particularly terraces and small apartment buildings.
-This increase in development in Botany has been as a result of increased urbanisation, with the redevelopment of industrial areas, allowing developers to take advantage of the proximity to beaches and CBD.